Rtone/sdr4iot-ble-rx/README.md

 * If the default hopping pattern is used, and you want to receive BLE data it should be possible to hop only a limited number of BLE data channels.
 Keep in mind that the initial CRC value (not 0x555555) is essential to determine the validity of incoming BLE data packets.
 * Feel free to help and improve the code!

-The generated Gnu Radio Companion (GRC) signal flow graph (grc/gr_ble.py) was slightly modified to avoid errors.
-If you re-generate the GRC flow graph please run to following command-line:
+~~The generated Gnu Radio Companion (GRC) signal flow graph (grc/gr_ble.py) was slightly modified to avoid errors.
+If you re-generate the GRC flow graph please run to following command-line:~~(No longer needed)

 ```
 sed -i -e "s/message_sink_msgq_out,/message_queue,/" -e "s/message_sink_msgq_out = virtual_sink_msgq_in/self.message_queue = message_queue/" ./grc/gr_ble.py